Hoosiers vs. Hurricanes: Second Round Betting Trends, Record ATS, Home/Road Splits

 Bet with the King of Sportsbooks!
 Check out the latest odds and place your bets with BetMGM Sportsbook.

-- Indiana's 29 games this season have gone over this contest's total of 147.5 points 14 times.

-- The average point total in Indiana's contests this year is 143.1, 4.4 fewer points than this game's over/under.

-- So far this season, the Hoosiers have compiled a 16-13-0 record against the spread.
+- The Hoosiers have a 16-13-0 record against the spread this season.

-- Indiana has been the favorite in 17 games this season and won 13 (76.5%) of those contests.
+- Indiana has a record of 12-4, a 75% win rate, when it's favored by -125 or more by bookmakers this season.

+- The moneyline for this contest implies a 55.6% chance of a victory for the Hoosiers.

 Indiana vs. Miami Over/Under Stats